-During this reporting period there was one unscheduled event but it was not on the baseline constellation.
-Therefore this gives a continuity figure of 100% in this period, which meets the requirement of 99.98% in this period.
+During this reporting period there were 5 unscheduled events affecting the baseline constellation, lasting for a total of 1313.22 hrs.
+Therefore this gives a continuity figure of 97.52% in this period, which does meet the requirement of 99.98% in this period.